 Data Control Clerk II

-Requires 1 year of relevant post High School education or equivalent and 1-2 years of related experience; preferably in a medical setting.
-Bachelor’s degree preferred with coursework in biological or biomedical sciences or an equivalent combination of education and experience.
+Requires 1 year of relevant post High School education or equivalent and 1-2 years of related experience.

 The University of Rochester is committed to fostering, cultivating, and preserving a culture of equity, diversity, and inclusion to advance the University’s mission to Learn, Discover, Heal, Create – and Make the World Ever Better.
 In support of our values and those of our society, the University is committed to not discriminating on the basis of age, color, disability, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion/creed, sex, sexual orientation, citizenship status, or any other status protected by law.
 This commitment extends to the administration of our policies, admissions, employment, access, and recruitment of candidates from underrepresented populations, veterans, and persons with disabilities consistent with these values and government contractor Affirmative Action obligations.